 - Ow.ly Click Summary

-The other reports require points to create, which you need to purchase.
-These free report templates will provide you with basic information on your accounts, such as follower growth, most popular links, daily likes, and page engagement.
-However, I would recommend using these free reports along with the analytics provided within each of the social networks to obtain a detailed picture of your social media performance.
+The stats within the free reports refer to basic metrics such as follower growth, most popular links, likes and page engagement.
+I would recommend using these reports along with the analytics provided within each of the social networks to obtain a detailed picture of your social media performance.

-Once you’ve gathered the data, look at the posts which received the most engagement and use these to inform your strategy moving forward.
+Once you’ve gathered the data, look at the posts which received the most engagement and use these to inform your strategy.